DeviC3/smanager/readme.md

 # SystemManager

-SystemManager is an application which can be used for do things faster with Your machine/server/other Unix like OS
+SystemManager is an application which can be used for do things easier with Your machine/server/other Unix like OS

 ## Functions